kenichi-shibata/route53-ssl/readme.md

 * boto
 * pip
 * awscli
-* aws profile named route53 with full access to route53
+* aws profile named route53 with full access to route53 (or at least read write access to the domain you want to add)
 * aws route 53 public hosted zone
 * unix based server